Strawberry Shortcake Pancakes

 Directions

-- In a bowl, mix flour, sugar, baking powder, and salt.
+In a bowl, whisk together flour, baking soda, salt, and sugar.

-- In another bowl, whisk milk, egg, butter, and vanilla.
+In another bowl, whisk together egg, buttermilk, melted butter, and vanilla.

-- Heat a greased skillet over medium heat.
+Heat a non-stick skillet or griddle over medium heat.